 Email was never designed to be secure, anyone can use your domain to send an email, “spoofing” as it is known.
-This can be useful to make sure your receive email if you are using a cloud hosting service, or it can be a complete nightmare; nefarious persons my spoof your domain to trick your organisation’s staff (or your partners) to open and download software or reveal information.
+This can be useful to make sure your receive email if you are using a cloud hosting service, or it can be a complete nightmare; nefarious persons may spoof your domain to trick your organisation’s staff (or your partners) to open and download software or reveal information.

 However there are techniques that can help you secure your email more, giving you and who you communicate with more confidence when they see one of your emails.
-These are SPF, DKIM and DMARC.
+These techniques are SPF, DKIM and DMARC.

-Essentially the SPF is a record saying which IP addresses we will send our email from, the DKIM is a record with a key (of which only we have the private key part) so only we can send messages with a valid signature for our domain and the DMARC tells a supporting receiving email infrastructure how to interpret the SPF and DKIM in the event of failing one or both of them; it can also give statistics of if our domain is being spoofed.
+Essentially the SPF is a DNS record saying which IP addresses we will send our email from, the DKIM is a record with a key (of which only we have the private key part) so only we can send messages with a valid signature for our domain and the DMARC tells a supporting receiving email infrastructure how to interpret the SPF and DKIM in the event of failing one or both of them; it can also give statistics of if our domain is being spoofed.